 Chime vs. Ally Bank

-Ally Bank is also an online-only banking option with low fees and high-yield savings.
+Ally Bank is also an online bank with low fees and high-yield savings.
 Chime’s mobile app is better designed, but Ally beats Chime when it comes to comprehensive products.
-You’ll have access to multiple account options, including checking, savings and money market accounts, as well as loans and investments.
+You’ll have access to multiple checking, savings and money market accounts as well as loans and investments.

 Chime vs. Capital One

 Chime is reinventing banking — and people are responding well to the concept.
-The company is working on removing all the objections that hold people back from going fully digital.
-You can make cash deposits at participating retailers, pay friends and bills without the need for checks and finally have a bank account, even if you have bad credit.
+The app is working on removing all the objections that hold people back from going fully digital.
+You can make cash deposits6 at participating retailers, pay friends and bills without the need for checks and finally have a account, even if you have bad credit.

 Chime FAQHere are the answers to some commonly asked questions about Chime.

 - Are Chime cash-backs free?

 - If you're able to get cash back at a participating retailer, it's free since Chime pre-negotiated the service.